isx45128227/MongoVsPostgres/documentacio.md

 The structure for **MongoDB** differs from Postgres because of the organization.
-MongoDB use collections instead of tables, there is no need to create one collection for each table used in Postgres so I've tried to maintain the same relations somehow.
+MongoDB use collections instead of tables, there is no need to create one collection for each table used in Postgres so I have tried to maintain the same relations somehow.

 * Users